sudo-u-Hung-NN/Caro-NP-project/README.md

 ```

 ## Config the code
 If you make changes to the code, you need not to modify the makefile.
-However, if you add more files into the source code:
+However, if you add more files into the source code, add compile rule follow the patterns given in the Makefile:

 ```Makefile
 CC = gcc
 FLAGS = -Wall -g -c